DJSeb/kernel-shark-sebanek-gh-mirror/ProjectSpecification.md

 Next on the list is **perf**, which collects and also visualizes stack data in some capacity.
-However, perf is a different program than trace-cmd and also not what Kernelshark uses.
+However, perf is a different program than trace-cmd and also not what KernelShark uses.
 It's way of visualizing the data is rather inspirational too, however, as it displays them in a text format, which is common for it and this project's idea of stack visualization.

 Another similar program is **Ftrace**.
 This is a trace-collecting program only though and doesn't, by itself, allow any visualization of its data.
-While also possible to have its output be read by Kernelshark, it doesn't provide a way to visualize such data.
+While also possible to have its output be read by KernelShark, it doesn't provide a way to visualize such data.

-A competitor for Kernelshark when it comes to trace visualizations is **LTTng**.
+A competitor for KernelShark when it comes to trace visualizations is **LTTng**.
 This one supports viewing the stack through flame graphs and also has other useful functionalities, like memory usage or time spent plotting of functions.
-A nice program, but it's not Kernelshark, so this plugin wouldn't quite work for it.
+A nice program, but it's not KernelShark, so this plugin wouldn't quite work for it.